 With support from WISER, AMCOMET has been assisting a number of national meteorological and hydrological services (NMHSs) in developing their National Strategic Plans (NSPs).
 These include the Kenya Meteorological Department, the Tanzania Meteorological Agency, the Uganda National Meteorological Authority, Météo Rwanda and Météo Burundi.
 More information on these NMHSs can be found on their websites.
 Read the WMO’s national strategy guide and template by following the links.

 Regional Climate Centre (RCC) capacity needs assessments

 AMCOMET has carried out RCC capacity needs assessments for ACMAD (African Centre of Meteorological Applications for Development), AGRHYMET (AGRiculture, HYdrology and METeorology) and ICPAC (IGAD Climate Prediction and Applications Centre).
+An overview report has also been produced.
 Follow the links to read the reports.